JohnSteeleUrban/AuthenticationTemplate/AuthenticationTemplate/ReadMeBeforeStarting.txt

 1. Set up a database with a sysAdmin rights in SQL management studio.
 2. Create a new database and assign the role to it.
 3. Point the connection string in the webconfig to this database.
+4. Run the aspnet_regsql.exe command from the Developer Command Prompt under "programs=>Microsoft Visual Studio {version}=> Developer Command Prompt"
+5. Go through the wizard and choose the appropriate Server and Database.
+(This will install the needed SPROCs for Membership)
-4. Start the application and register as a new user.
+6. Start the application and register as a new user.
 This will create the tables within the database.
-5. Once you have given your user some sort of 'Administrator' rights, fix the webconfig in the Admin=>Access folder to limit users.
+7. Once you have given your user some sort of 'Administrator' rights, fix the webconfig in the Admin=>Access folder to limit users.
-6. Rename the solution by following the below steps.
+8. Rename the solution by following the below steps.